Higher Depth False Modular Forms: Introduction and Statement of Results

 The results of \cite{BN} offer an alternative repackaging of false theta functions where their modular properties can be studied in a way similar to indefinite theta functions by constructing modular completions (these are modular covariant functions which reproduce these false or indefinite theta functions at their boundary - see below for more details).
 This point of view is particularly suitable for generalizations to false theta functions with more factors of sign functions.
 That is precisely the strategy we follow in this paper to formulate a general framework, where such functions can be studied through modular completions constructed using generalized error functions defined by \cite{ABMP}.
 Our results also point out how the holomorphic Eichler integral representations above generalize to this more general setting (by using Lemma \ref{sign.lemma}, which is in turn naturally derived by studying properties of generalized error functions).
 It turns out that a false theta function with $r$ factors of sign functions can be expressed as a linear combination of iterated integrals of modular forms.
-However, the number of such Eichler-type iterated integrals is at least $r!$ and hence quickly proliferates with increasing $r$.
-This reproduces the simple considerations above for unary false theta functions at $r=1$ and yields a very managable approach for the $r=2$ case (as worked out in \cite{BKMN}).
-It quickly becomes cumbersome for larger values of $r$, whereas the approach presented here in terms of modular completions provides a compact and straightforward way to package and study these functions.
-Furthermore, to deal with additional polynomial insertions, we derive a set of modular covariant differential operators acting on the modular completion.
-These operators automatically produce all the modular covariant terms that have to be introduced in an ad-hoc fashion in an approach based on Lemma \ref{sign.lemma}.
-All in all, these points suggest that the approach we assume here based on modular completions (following \cite{BN}) is the natural framework for false theta functions at any rank and with arbitrary insertions of sign functions and polynomials.
+For example, it was found in Proposition 3.2 of \cite{BKMN} that the general $r=2$ false theta function\footnote{Throughout this article, we denote vectors with bold letters.}